davidmccormick/alpine-k8s/README.md

 The *master.sh* script sets up the cluster and runs kubeadm and once available it is responsible for installing our addons such as canal networking and dashboard.

 The *minion.sh* script runs the kubeadm command to join the cluster.

+### No Rkt

+I've chosen **Docker** as the container engine over Rkt, because it is already available for Alpine as an APK package and because it does not require systemd (which Alpine happily does not use).

 ## Present Limitations
 1. No master HA.